LMOS-IO/LMOS-Aphrodite-runner/README.md

-# LMOS-vLLM-runner
+# LMOS-Aphrodite-runner
-A wrapper for autoconfiguring vLLM
+A wrapper for autoconfiguring Aphrodite Engine